- My NYPL

 Google Book Search

-Google Books enables you to search the full-text of scanned books (contributed by The New York Public Library, other libraries and publishers) via the Web, and to read selections of the full-text of these digitized texts.
+Search the full-text of scanned books (contributed by The New York Public Library, as well as other libraries and publishers) and read selections of digitized texts.
+Full-text and downloads available for items with no copyright restrictions.

 Access Locations: Stephen A. Schwarzman Building, New York Public Library for the Performing Arts, Dorothy and Lewis B. Cullman Center, Schomburg Center for Research in Black Culture, Science, Industry and Business Library (SIBL), All Branch Libraries, Outside the Library

-Subjects: Reference; Books and Libraries; Image Collections; Manuscripts and Rare Books; Art; Genealogy; Language and Literature
+Subjects: Art; Genealogy; Language and Literature; Reference; Books and Libraries; Image Collections; Manuscripts and Rare Books

 Notes: Google Book Search searches the full-text of books in its inventory.
 This is different from library catalogs, such as the Library Catalog and LEO, which are limited to searching only title, author, subject heading and other brief information about a book.
 Once you do a full-text search, there are varying levels of access to the books: Full, Limited, Snippet, and No Preview.
 Full view: If it has been determined that a book is out of copyright (pre-1923), or the publisher or rightsholder has given Google permission, you'll be able to page through the entire book from start to finish, as many times as you like.
 If the book is in the public domain, you'll also be able download, save and print a PDF version.
 Limited preview: If a publisher or author has joined Google